akaase/PYTHR-january-2020/README.md

 ## Solution

-Special only for this assignment -- the "solution" is already available for you to look at.
+Special only for this assignment -- the "[solution](https://git.generalassemb.ly/PYTHR-Library/hw-01-inception-solution)" is already available for you to look at.

-When you are done, you should have a repository inside your GitHub account that looks similar to [this one](https://git.generalassemb.ly/PYTHR-Library/hw-01-inception-solution).
+When you are done, your repo inside your GitHub account should look similar to the solution.

 Take note of the commit history!